Sz0gun/learn-2-learn/README.md

 - Enable interaction with users through Telegram chat, where they can upload PDF files and receive the processed outputs.

 The bot will also leverage **OpenAI's GPT** for conversation management, allowing users to answer quiz questions and get feedback on their responses.
 This project is still in its early stages of implementation.
-I plan to use a Telegram bot integrated with Google Cloud Platform (GCP) to automatically manage server instances for the ESRGAN AI model.
-Users will be able to use the bot to start and stop the server, which will process high-resolution images using the ESRGAN model.

 ### Key Features (Planned)